google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 In the kernel, several tools exist to debug memory access errors, and in particular KASAN can detect all bug classes that KFENCE can detect.
 While KASAN is more precise, relying on compiler instrumentation, this comes at a performance cost.

-We want to highlight that KASAN and KFENCE are complementary, with different target environments.
-For instance, KASAN is the better debugging-aid, where a simple reproducer exists: due to the lower chance to detect the error, it would require more effort using KFENCE to debug.
-Deployments at scale, however, would benefit from using KFENCE to discover bugs due to code paths not exercised by test cases or fuzzers.
+It is worth highlighting that KASAN and KFENCE are complementary, with different target environments.
+For instance, KASAN is the better debugging-aid, where test cases or reproducers exists: due to the lower chance to detect the error, it would require more effort using KFENCE to debug.
+Deployments at scale that cannot afford to enable KASAN, however, would benefit from using KFENCE to discover bugs due to code paths not exercised by test cases or fuzzers.